boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/angular-with-core.md

  * [Node.js](https://nodejs.org/en/)
  * [Visual Studio Code](https://code.visualstudio.com/download)

-> **NOTE:** Node.js v14.16 to v18.18 are supported
+> **NOTE:** Node.js versions 14.16 to 18.18 are supported.

 ## How to run the sample

 1. Please [get](https://github.com/boldbi/angular-with-aspnet-core-sample/tree/master/Angular-with-ASP.NETCore) the Angular with ASP.NET Core sample from GitHub.

-2. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+2. Please make sure you have activated embed authentication on the `embed settings` page.
+If it is not currently activated, please refer to the image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) below to enable it.

    ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

-3. To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, you can refer to the following image for visual guidance.
+3. To download the `embedConfig.json` file, please click on the following [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Additionally, you can view the accompanying image for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

-4. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/angular-with-aspnet-core-sample/tree/master/Angular-with-ASP.NETCore) within the application.
-Please ensure you have placed it in the application as shown in the following image.
+4. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/angular-with-aspnet-core-sample/tree/master/Angular-with-ASP.NETCore) within the application.
+Please make sure to place it in the application as shown in the following image.

    ![EmbedConfig image](/static/assets/javascript/sample/images/angular-embed-config.png)